-It is recommended that PIs identify an Alternate Submitter in the event that assistance with pre-application submission is needed.
+It is recommended that PIs identify an Alternate Submitter in the event that assistance with pre-proposal/pre-application submission is needed.

-Tab 3 - Collaborators and Key Personnel
+• Tab 3 - Collaborators and Key Personnel

-Enter the name, organization, and role of all collaborators and key personnel associated with the application.
+Enter the name, organization, and role of all collaborators and key personnel associated with the proposal/application.

 CBPR: Identify by name the patients, caregivers, patient advocates, or community leaders that will support the CBPR approach.
-CBPR team members cannot be employees of any of the organizations participating in the application.
+CBPR team members cannot be employees of any of the organizations participating in the proposal/application.
 Include any relevant details regarding their experience with TBI/psychological health conditions and/or organizational/advocacy affiliations.
 (For administrative purposes, please use the label "Consumer" when assigning the LEC or community-based partners' roles in eBRAP.)

-FY23 TBIPHRP Programmatic Panel members should not be involved in any pre-application or application.
+FY23 TBIPHRP Programmatic Panel members should not be involved in any pre-proposal/pre-application or application.
 For questions related to panel members and pre-applications or applications, refer to Section II.H.2.c, Withdrawal, or contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507.

-Early-Career Investigator Partnering Option: The Initiating PI must enter the contact information for the Partnering PI in the Partnering PI section.
+Research Level 1 Early-Career Partnering Option: The Initiating PI must enter the contact information for the Partnering PI in the Partnering PI section.

-Tab 4 - Conflicts of Interest
+• Tab 4 - Conflicts of Interest

-List all individuals other than collaborators and key personnel who may have a conflict of interest in the review of the application (including those with whom the PI has a personal or professional relationship).
+List all individuals other than collaborators and key personnel who may have a COI in the review of the proposal/application (including those with whom the PI has a personal or professional relationship).

-• Tab 5 - Pre-Application Files
+• Tab 5 - Pre-Proposal/Pre-Application Files